Need a money makeover? Revamp your money with the top financial goals to get you back on track!

 January 10th – Become a Credit Card Rewards Ninja

 So I have reservations about this one, as it’s a slippery slope, which if it gets out of hand (and you charge up $45,897.56 in crap), then that’s baaaaaad.
+So you need to understand how you shop best (and worst).

 Yet, if you consider yourself a very responsible person when it comes to using credit cards (aka you pay your bill off in full every month), then this financial goal is for you!